mian-yahya-gul/mian-yahya-gul/README.md

 ##  Projects

 ###  Research Paper RAG Assistant
-A Retrieval Augmented Generation assistant that answers questions about uploaded research papers using only their content, with every claim backed by an inline page-level citation.
+A Retrieval Augmented Generation assistant that answers questions about uploaded research papers using only their content, with every claim backed by an inline page level citation.
 LangGraph orchestrated retrieve → generate pipeline, persistent Chroma vector store with deduplicated ingestion, and a Streamlit chat interface with multi turn memory.

 `Python` `LangChain` `LangGraph` `OpenAI` `ChromaDB` `pytest`